Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

       - K13 NodeAliasPath: /.../\{Product\}
       - XbK Page path: /Store/\{Product\}
       - Channel name: Dancing Goat Pages
-   - In variable `Product` will be stored only last part of the NodeAliasPath (product name) and mapped in the folder "Store" in XbyK web channel:
+   - The `Product` wildcard will store only the last part of the NodeAliasPath (product name) and be mapped to the folder "Store" in XbyK website channel:
       - /DancingGoatStore/Coffee/Arabica -> /Store/Arabica
       - /DancingGoatStore/Paper_Filter -> /Store/Paper_Filter
       - /AnotherStore/Coffee/Robusta -> /Store/Robusta

 #### Known limitations
-It is up to the user's responsibility not to create rules that map different content items NodeAliasPath to a single product page tree path.
-Such a case leads to an overwrite of the linked content item for a particular page.
+Avoid creating rules that map the NodeAliasPath of different content items to a single product page tree path.
+Such rules cause the linked content item to be overwritten for particular pages.

-If user changes some of the mapping rules, already created pages will not be moved accordingly.
-Instead, they will be created in a new location
+If you change existing mapping rules, already created pages will not be moved accordingly.
+Instead, they will be created in the new location.